AnkitSinghD10S/javascript/README.md

 # javascript
-learn javascript with the help of min projects
+learn javascript with the help of mini projects